 Regenerative farming methods

-The farm has been proudly organic for over 20 years, but are constantly evolving to develop more regenerative ways of working.
-Fields are shifted to the more diverse herbal ley, livestock grazing rotates to nurture the land, and our landscaping is planned around habitat protection.
+Our fields have shifted to more diverse herbal ley, livestock grazing rotates to nurture the land and build soil resilience, and landscaping is shaped around habitat protection and biodiversity.
 Our 16 hives of honeybees hum quietly through it all, pollinating as they go.

 Kitchen garden